arscan/pleaserotate.js/README.md

 pleaserotate.js
 ===============

-Probably the simplest way to force your mobile users to view your site in portrait or landscape mode.
+A simple way to force mobile users to view your site in portrait or landscape mode.
 Include this js file and it will replace your site with a friendly message until the users' device is in the proper orientation.

 ![Example](https://raw.githubusercontent.com/arscan/pleaserotate.js/master/demo.gif "Example")

 View it in action [over here](http://www.robscanlon.com/lineup/) (mobile device required).

-All pieces, including the SVG graphic, can be styled using CSS.

-I don't recommend using this on most sites -- let your users view it however they want.
-However, this can be useful on things like games or tech demos where supporting multiple orientations simply isn't practical.

 ### Basic Usage